 If you have diabetes, it’s important to manage your condition in order to preserve your eyesight.

 Diabetes affects your body’s ability to maintain normal blood sugar levels.
 If your blood sugar rises too high, it can place stress on major organs, including your eyes and kidneys.

 The vast majority of glaucoma cases present no symptoms until irreversible vision loss has occurred.
 Fortunately, your eye doctor can detect sight-threatening eye diseases early on by examining the retina and optic nerve.
 Left untreated, glaucoma can seriously impair your vision, or leave you partially or completely blind.

 To limit the impact of diabetes on your vision, schedule regular visits to your eye doctor.
 This will enable your eye doctor to assess your eyes and diagnose any diabetes-related vision problems as early as possible.
 This can improve your chances of preventing or slowing the progression of glaucoma significantly.

 If you have diabetes and are concerned about potential risks to your vision, contact to schedule an appointment.
 We can help preserve your vision before it’s too late.

-serves patients from McDonough, Morrow, Ellenwood and Jonesboro, Georgia and surrounding communities.
+serves patients from McDonough, Stockbridge, Ellenwood and Jonesboro, Georgia and surrounding communities.